Make a donation

 But not by him.
 He just goes there every so often to work.
 Instead a range of forest creatures makes full use of the shelter and food remains.
 He doesn’t see much of them, but there are always signs, particularly in the kitchen.
 ‘I had long suspected that a family of mice was living under my cooker and tasting my food,’ he says.
 ‘Then, late one evening, I returned to retrieve a peanut-buttered slice of bread I’d left briefly in the kitchen and discovered a deer mouse sampling it.
 When it disappeared into the hob, I grabbed my camera, quickly put a flash on the shelf behind the cooker, and when the mouse popped up again, shot a single frame.
 It took much longer to convince myself to finish my snack.’

-Alex, a professor of evolutionary biology at the University of Arizona, USA, is a regular contributor to several international natural history magazines.
+Alex is a Professor of Evolutionary Biology at the University of Arizona, USA, and is a regular contributor to several international natural history magazines.
 His scientific work, nature photography and popular science writing have all earned him major awards.
 His images tell stories about species, capturing their essence and revealing rarely seen behaviours.